PlakarLabs/plakar/README.md

 ```
 $ mkdir ~/plakars

-$ plakar on ~/plakars/one init -cleartext
+$ plakar on ~/plakars/one init -no-encryption
 /Users/gilles/plakars/one: store initialized

 $ plakar on ~/plakars/two init